mathiasverraes/15yearsddd/manuscript/einar-landre/essay.md

 ## Object-Functional languages
 Functional programming goes back to lambda calculus, a formal system developed in the 1930ties to investigate computability, the Entscheidungsproblem, function definition, function application and recursion.
 Functional programming is declerative and have had its home ground in academia.
 Functional languages such as Haskell, F#, Clojure and Erlang have thoug been used in industrial systems.
 JavaScript, one of the most used languages has the properties of a dynamically typed functional language in addition to its imperative and object oriented paradigme (Wikipedia).

 Since 2003 several modern programming languages that supports both object oriented and functional programming has emerged and gained popularity.
 In addition to JavaScript we find Swift, Go and Scala to have mentioned some of them.
-I will use Swift as my foundation.
+I will use Swift to illustrate the possibilities.

 In a functional language functions are first class citizens.
 Being a first class citizen enables the developers to use functions and methods like any other object or value.
 Functions can be passed as values, stored in properties and be returned as output from another functions.